Clint Steindl

-Clinton Harold Steindl (born 15 March 1989) is an Australian professional basketball player for the Tasmania JackJumpers of the National Basketball League (NBL).
-After attending the Australian Institute of Sport, he moved to the United States in 2008 to play college basketball for Saint Mary's.
-In 2012, he returned to Australia and joined the Cairns Taipans, where he spent two seasons.
-In 2014, he joined the Townsville Crocodiles, where he spent another two seasons and won the NBL Most Improved Player in 2016.
+Clinton Harold Steindl (born 15 March 1989) is an Australian former professional basketball player who played 12 seasons in the National Basketball League (NBL).
+He played college basketball in the United States for the Saint Mary's Gaels before debuting in the NBL in 2012 with the Cairns Taipans.
+After two seasons with the Taipans, he spent two seasons with the Townsville Crocodiles and won the NBL Most Improved Player in 2016.
 After stints in Belgium and Greece, he joined the Perth Wildcats in 2017, going on to win two NBL championships in 2019 and 2020.
-He has also represented the Australian national team.
+He won his third NBL championship in 2024 with the JackJumpers.
+He also represented the Australian national team.
+He retired from professional basketball in February 2025.